Skip to content

 Photo credit: @walkerdesignco

-That bedroom is the warmest that I have seen Clary Sage look, barring any heavy Instagram filters.
+That bedroom is almost the warmest that I have seen Clary Sage look, barring any heavy Instagram filters.

-Clary Sage Bathroom
+Clary Sage in the Bathroom

 Just because I can’t wait, let’s go first to what is possibly my all-time favorite bathroom.